operator-framework/operator-sdk/doc/design/milestone-0.2.0/csv-generation.md

 ## Goal

 The `operator-sdk olm-catalog gen-csv` sub-command will generate a [**Cluster Service Version (CSV)**][olm_csv_definition] customized using information contained in user-defined yaml manifests and operator source files.
 Operator developers, *users*, will run `operator-sdk olm-catalog gen-csv` with the `--csv-version $version` flag to have their operators' state encapsulated in a CSV with the supplied version; this action should be idempotent and only update the CSV file when a new version is supplied, or a yaml manifest or source file is changed.
 Users should not have to directly modify most fields in a CSV manifest.
-Those that require modification are defined [below](#user-defined-yaml-fields).
+Those that require modification are defined in the [user docs][csv_user_doc].
 A CSV-generating command removes the responsibility from users of having in-depth [**Operator Lifecycle Manager (OLM)**][olm_description] knowledge in order for their operator to interact with OLM or publish metadata to the [**Catalog**][catalog_description].

 ## Background